 This Protein Bagels Recipe is a healthy breakfast option with a clean ingredient list.
 It’s the ultimate power breakfast with 20 g protein per bagel, and the best part is it’s a 5 ingredient dough mixture.

-Say goodbye to regular bagels and hello to homemade protein bagels!
+Say goodbye to regular bagels and hello this homemade protein bagels recipe!
 With almost 20 grams of protein per bagel, they put actual bagels to shame.

 If you’re looking for a nutritious breakfast option that will keep you full and energized all morning, you might want to try protein bagels.
 The main ingredients are Greek yogurt and protein powder, which makes them a great choice for anyone who wants to boost their protein intake, while keeping them low calorie.